 What is SOS?

-After SOS is activated, your watch will display your current Medical ID, so that responders can instantly see important medical information like your height, weight, allergies, and the like.
+After SOS is activated, your watch will display your current Medical ID, so that responders can instantly see important medical information like your height, weight, and allergies.

 Swipe right on the Emergency SOS slider.